caffreit/Centrifugation-Simulation/README.md

 # Flake-Cent-Sim
-Simulates the fraction remaining of each flake length and thickness.
+Simulates the distribution of the fraction remaining of each flake length and thickness.
 Impulse, supernatant height etc can all be changed.